tomgenoni/jels/README.md

 ## The Syntax

-Jels measures the width of the element and if that width is **less than** any of the supplied widths it will add that number as a class, prefixed with `jels-`.

-So, given the following:
+You first provide the target element and then as many breakpoints as you need.

+    $("[target-element]").jels("[breakpoint-1], [breakpoint-2], ... ")

+For, example:

     $(".foo").jels("350, 500");

 This element `.foo` will be measured on load and during window resizes.
+If at any point `.foo` is...

-- If `.foo` is less than or equal to 350px, a `jels-350` class will be applied.
+- ...less than or equal to 350px, a `jels-350` class will be applied.
-- If `.foo` is greater than 350px but less than or equal to 500px, a `jels-500` will be applied.
+- ...greater than 350px but less than or equal to 500px, a `jels-500` will be applied.
-- If `.foo` is greater than 500px no class will be added.
+- ...greater than 500px no class will be added.

 This means you can supply custom CSS depending on the width of the element.